Skin irritation potential of graphene-based materials using a non-animal test†

 Besides inhalation, skin contact may be considered one of the most relevant exposure routes to graphene-based materials (GBMs).
 However, very few data on the cutaneous toxicity of these materials are available, so far.
-This study is focused on skin irritation potential of a panel of GBMs: a few-layer graphene (FLG), exfoliated by ball milling of graphite, a FLG exfoliated by ultrasonication using sodium dodecyl sulfate (FLG-SDS) or sodium dodecylbenzenesulfonate (FLG-SDBS), a CVD-graphene, obtained by chemical vapor deposition, a graphene oxide (GO) and a reduced GO (rGO).
-Skin irritation was assessed using the SkinEthic™ Reconstructed human Epidermis (RhE), following the Organization for Economic Co-operation and Development (OECD) Test Guideline (TG) 439.
-Even though not validated for nanomaterials, the OCED TG 439 turned out to be applicable also for GBMs testing, since no interferences with the methylthiazolyldiphenyl-tetrazolium bromide (MTT) reduction, used as a final readout, were found.
-Furthermore, direct epidermal exposure to powdered GBMs mimics the actual human exposure, avoiding interferences by cell culture medium (protein corona formation).
-Only GBMs prepared with irritant surfactants (FLG-SDS and FLG-SDBS), but not the other, reduced RhE viability at levels lower than those predicting skin irritation (≤50%), suggesting irritant properties.
-This result was further confirmed by measuring cytokines (IL-1α, IL-6 and IL-8) release by GBMs-treated RhE and by histological analysis as additional readouts to implement the guideline.
+This study is focused on skin irritation potential of a panel of GBMs: few-layer graphene (FLG), exfoliated by ball milling of graphite, FLG exfoliated by ultrasonication using sodium dodecyl sulfate (FLG-SDS) or sodium dodecylbenzenesulfonate (FLG-SDBS), CVD-graphene, obtained by chemical vapor deposition, graphene oxide (GO) and reduced GO (rGO).
+Skin irritation was assessed using the SkinEthic™ Reconstructed human Epidermis (RhE), following the Organisation for Economic Co-operation and Development (OECD) Test Guideline (TG) 439.
+Even though not validated for nanomaterials, the OCED TG 439 turned out to be applicable also for GBM testing, since no interference with the methylthiazolyldiphenyl-tetrazolium bromide (MTT) reduction, used as a final readout, was found.
+Furthermore, direct epidermal exposure to powdered GBMs mimics the actual human exposure, avoiding interference by the cell culture medium (protein corona formation).
+Only GBMs prepared with irritant surfactants (FLG-SDS and FLG-SDBS), but not the others, reduced RhE viability at levels lower than those predicting skin irritation (≤50%), suggesting irritant properties.
+This result was further confirmed by measuring cytokine (IL-1α, IL-6 and IL-8) release by GBM-treated RhE and by histological analysis as additional readouts to implement the guideline.
 On the whole, these results demonstrate that GBMs prepared with non-irritant exfoliation agents do not induce skin irritation after a single acute exposure.

 - This article is part of the themed collection: Recent Open Access Articles